 The Council proceeded on schedule to finalize Part II of the 2020 Addendum on Program Implementation at its regular January 2020 Council meeting.
 The Council decided on the final program amendments in Part II of the 2020 Addendum after consideration of program amendment recommendations, the supporting documents that came with the recommendations, the comments offered on the recommendations, the comments provided on Part II in the draft 2020 Addendum, and other views and information obtained through public comment and discussions with state and federal fish and wildlife agencies, tribes, Bonneville, other federal agencies, Bonneville customers, and others.
-The Council is completing the program amendment process relevant to Part II of the 2020 Program Addendum by adopting in March 2020 this findings and responses document as a part of the Fish and Wildlife Program.
+The Council completed the program amendment process relevant to Part II of the 2020 Addendum by adopting in March 2020 the findings on recommendations and response to comments document as a part of the Fish and Wildlife Program.
+At the same time, as part of the findings/response document, the Council approved a statement regarding the adoption of program measures to protect, mitigate and enhance fish and wildlife affected by the development and operation of the Columbia hydroelectric facilities "while assuring the Pacific Northwest an adequate, efficient, economical and reliable power supply," otherwise known as the AEERPS statement.